mozilla/anodejsholidayseason/fantastic-front-end-performance-1.md

 ...
 ```

+That's all there is to setting up connect-cachify.

 ## Conclusion
 There are a lot of easy wins when looking to speed up a site.
 By going back to basics and using the three Cs - concatenation, compression and caching - you will go a long way towards improving the load time of your site and the experience for your users.
+Connect-cachify helps with concatenation and caching in your NodeJS apps but there is still more we can do.
 In the next installment of A NodeJS Holiday Season, we will look at how to generate dynamic resources and make use of ETagify to still serve maximally cacheable resources.